-You don’t want to be that guy fighting over the last roll of toilet paper at the grocery.
+You don’t want to be one of those guys fighting over the last roll of toilet paper at the grocery.

-As early as now, begin purchasing the stuff on your emergency kit list.
+As early as now, begin purchasing the stuff on your hurricane supply list.
 You don’t need to buy everything at once.
 Just build your kit slowly so that you’ll be free from the horde of people who buy last minute.

 To Have More Time to Reinforce Your Home